-A multi-use audit of the Cowal Way was carried out earlier this year (2017), kindly paid for by Scottish Natural Heritage.
-The report was updated in August 2017 to reflect further access improvements to the path, including for example, the installation of swing gates to replace all stiles.
-Please note that the Cowal Way was not originally designed for horse riders, therefore please pay particular attention to any challenging parts mentioned in the report.
+A multi-use audit of the Loch Lomond & Cowal Way was carried out in early 2017, and then updated in August 2017 to reflect further access improvements to the path, including for example, the installation of new swing gates to replace all stiles.
+The report was kindly funded by Scottish Natural Heritage.
+Please note that the Loch Lomond & Cowal Way was not originally designed for horse riders, therefore please pay particular attention to any challenging parts mentioned in the report.
 The author of the report Vyv Wood-Gee, is a Countryside Management Consultant and a keen horse rider.

-Jim McLuckie, the creator of the Cowal Way and a director of Colintraive & Glendaruel Development Trust (who manage the path) said:
+Jim McLuckie, the creator of the Loch Lomond & Cowal Way and a director of Colintraive & Glendaruel Development Trust (who manage the path) said:

 “The Loch Lomond & Cowal Way was established in 2000 to help create employment and to boost the local economy.
 In the last two years, thanks to financial support from the Coastal Communities Fund, we have been able to invest almost half a million pounds in the project.
 The majority of funds have been allocated to improving the path infrastructure – including clearing vegetation, creating drainage, building timber walkways and bridges, installing multi-user gates, and also laying stone chips along parts of the path.
 We have also invested in a new brand identity, a much improved website, social media campaigns, exhibiting at key shows, launching a new, innovative and free mobile app, and updating our Guide Book.
 We also have people and cycle counters in place, to help us to measure path usage.
 This season we have seen significant increases of all types of users, including locals, UK and overseas visitors, walkers, runners, cyclists and horse riders.”